 an infringement notice for the alleged offence may be addressed to the responsible person and may be served on the responsible person, personally or by post.

+[Section 91 amended by No. 8 of 2012 s.
+232.]

 92. If more than one responsible person

 If there is more than one responsible person mentioned in section 91, an infringement notice under that section may be addressed to and served on not more than one of those persons chosen by the Commissioner of Police.